Connect with others who understand.

 • Drenching night sweats

-Treatments for Late-Stage Mantle Cell Lymphoma
+How Is Late-Stage Mantle Cell Lymphoma Treated?

 Since MCL is typically diagnosed at stage 4, significant research has gone into treating advanced-stage disease.
 Treatment usually starts with chemoimmunotherapy, a powerful combination of chemotherapy drugs plus immunotherapy to stop cancer cells from multiplying.
 Examples of chemoimmunotherapy used to treat MCL include:

-Prognosis With Late-Stage Mantle Cell Lymphoma
+What Is the Prognosis With Late-Stage Mantle Cell Lymphoma?

 New treatment advances are helping people with MCL live longer, healthier lives, and the prognosis continues to improve over time.
 If you’re interested in learning more about your outlook with MCL, talk with your oncologist.